ssm2017/lsl_remoteCam/README.md

 # lsl_remoteCam
 Lsl script to remotely control camera.

-Camera movement functions made by Jeff Kelley
+Camera movement functions made by Jeff Kelley.

+Remote mechanism made by ssm2017 Binder.

 ## What is the concept ?
 Several people located on a region can have their viewer's camera controlled by a "director".